DEFRA/waste-tracking-service/docs/api-landing-page.md

 ### What makes up a Receive Waste Movement Request?

-A URL specifying the API endpoint or server URL you want to interact with in this case the Waste Tracking Service, example shown below.
+A URL specifying the API endpoint or server you want to interact with in this case the Waste Tracking Service, example shown below.

 ```curl
 curl --request POST \